alx4329/alx4329/README.md

 ### Hello!
 I am Alexis Martinez
 - A Full-Stack Developer & Open Source enthusiast.
 - A student and continuous Learner.
-- Nowadays working on SCIENTIA, an e-commerce where people can upload their Courses, and share them for free or sell them at a fair price.
+- Nowadays working on SCIENTIA, an e-commerce where people can upload their Courses, share them for free or sell them at a fair price.
 It's getting awsome!
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.